Mahdi-Alizadeh96/rust-activities/README.md

     -  The existing program is complete, but all the code exists in a single module.
 This code can benefit from being organized into multiple modules.
 - c.
 External Modules
     - The existing program is complete, but all the code exists in a single module.
 This code can benefit from being organized into multiple external modules.

+# Project 1 - Interactive bill manager

+- Create a command line bills/expenses manager that runs interactively.
+This mini project brings together many of the concepts learn thus far into a single application.
+- The user stories/requirements are split into stages.
+Fully implement each stage as a complete working program before making changes for the next stage.
+Leverage the compiler by using `cargo check --bin p1` when changing between stages to help identify adjustments that need to be made.